 My favorite time to whip up this super easy dish is when my hubby has friends over (I just double or triple the recipe).
-I just throw it on a platter, give them a bowl for the shells and tons of napkins!
-They go to town (and I join, of course)!
-There is just something so festive about getting your hands dirty over a meal with your good friends with good conversation and a nice brew in hand!
+I throw it on a platter, give them a bowl for the shells and tons of napkins and let them go to town!
+I obviously join in on the fun.
+There is just something so festive about getting your hands dirty over a meal with your good friends, a cold beer, and a good conversation.
 Give it a try this summer when you have some friends over! (oh, and if you are NOT being well behaved and trying to impress some guests, serve it with some toasted french bread to soak up all of the good sauce!)

 - 1 tsp. cayenne pepper